confluence/python-textbok/python_notes/Collections.rst

     marbles = {"red": 34, "green": 30, "brown": 31, "yellow": 29 }

-    colours = list(marbles) # the keys will be used by default counts = tuple(marbles.values()) # but you can use a view to get the values marbles_set = set(marbles.items()) # or the key-value pairs
+    colours = list(marbles) # the keys will be used by default counts = tuple(marbles.values()) # but we can use a view to get the values marbles_set = set(marbles.items()) # or the key-value pairs

-If you convert the key-value pairs of a dictionary to a sequence, each pair will be converted to a tuple containing the key followed by the value.
+If we convert the key-value pairs of a dictionary to a sequence, each pair will be converted to a tuple containing the key followed by the value.

 We can also convert a sequence to a dictionary, but only if it's a sequence of *pairs* -- each pair must itself be a sequence with two values::